faylward/bioinformatics_tutorials/2_parsing_fasta_files/parsing_fasta_files.md

 ## Parsing FASTA files ##

+Let's start by downloading a few genomes of different organisms and looking at the files.

-Here we will be looking at the genome of Yersinia pestis, which can be found on NCBI at this location https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/222/975/GCF_000222975.1_ASM22297v1/
+For most of this tutorial we will be looking at  the genome of Yersinia pestis, which can be found on NCBI at this location https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/222/975/GCF_000222975.1_ASM22297v1/

 Copy this URL into your browser and take a look at the files.
 These are publicly-available files that are made available from the National Center for Biotechnology Information (NCBI).